Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Variables]-disable_telemetry.md

 #### Identity module

 > Currently disabled as we do not deploy any resources to the identity subscription

+### Example of bitfield representation

+Taking the following example:

+`pid-36dcde81-8c33-4da0-8dc3-265381502ccb-v1.2.0-0b-83a3fc`

+The bit field value is `0b`, which is hexadecimal.
+In binary `0b` hexadecimal is represented as `00001011`.
+This means that bits 1, 2 and 4 are set (we read from right to left).
+Looking in the table for the core module, bits 1, 2 and 4 are the `deploy_core_landing_zones`, `deploy_corp_landing_zones` and `deploy_sap_landing_zones` features.

 [this_page]: # "Link for the current page."